VcDevel/std-simd/README.md

 portable, zero-overhead C++ types for explicitly data-parallel programming

 This package implements ISO/IEC TS 19570:2018 Section 9 "Data-Parallel Types".
-It is targetting inclusion into libstdc++.
+Development here has stopped after it has been included in [GCC/libstdc++](https://gcc.gnu.org/git/?p=gcc.git;a=blob;f=libstdc%2B%2B-v3/include/experimental/simd;hb=HEAD) since version 11.
+The implementation derived from https://github.com/VcDevel/Vc.

 By default, the `install.sh` script places the `std::experimental::simd` headers into the directory where the standard library of your C++ compiler (identified via `$CXX`) resides.

-The implementation derives from https://github.com/VcDevel/Vc.
-It is only tested and supported with GCC 9, even though it may (partially) work with older GCC versions.
+It is only tested and supported with GCC 11, even though it may (partially) work with older GCC versions.

 ## Target support